msseeley/ads/02_Problem_Solving_Approaches/notes: problem_solving_process.md

 Read and rephrase the prompt to make sure you understand the question.<br>
     - What are the inputs and outputs?
     - What are the shape/form of the inputs and outputs?
-    - Can the outputs be determined by the inputs?
-What if they can't (ie null values)?
     - How should you label the data that are part of this problem?

 2. **Examples**<br>